-When you drink alcohol, it is broken down into acetate.
-It is also known as ethanoic acid – an organic acid that gives vinegar its sour taste.
-This in turn is absorbed by the body, and is used as energy.
+When you consume alcohol, your body breaks it down into acetate.
+Acetate is also known as ethanoic acid – an organic acid that gives vinegar its sour taste.
+This, in turn, is absorbed by the body, and is used as energy.

-Typically when there are vinegar (acetate), fat and sugar present in our body, the vinegar gets burned first.
+Typically, when vinegar (acetate), fat and sugar are present in the body, the vinegar gets burned first.

-To put it simply, it is harder for your body to burn fat when alcohol is present in your system.
+Therefore, it becomes much more difficult for your body to burn fat when excess alcohol is present in your system.

-Following this logic, if your diet consists of fattening food and plenty of alcohol, you will put on weight at a much greater than if you stuck to foods lower in fat and calories.
+Following this logic, if your diet consists of fattening food and plenty of alcohol, you will put on weight at a much greater rate than if you drank in moderation and ate foods lower in fat and calories.